gocloudarchitects/lfcc/exercises/00-linux-basics.md

   Why does the third example fail?
 Review example-1 and example-2 files with `tar tf /tmp/<filename>`.
 Can you explain why the archives turned out so differently?

 ## Linux Text Editing

 Run `vimtutor` and do the exercises at least through the Lesson 4 Summary.

 ## User management and file permissions

 Try setting up users and a shared group with the following parameters:
-1. alice and bob are members of the `product` group
+- alice and bob are members of the `product` group
-2. The `/opt/product` directory should be writable by members of the `product` group.
+- The `/opt/product` directory should be writable by members of the `product` group.
 Any product group member can read or delete any file in the `/opt/product` directory.
 Non-members should have read-only access.
-3. alice and charlie are members of the `finance` group
+- alice and charlie are members of the `finance` group
-4. The `/opt/finance` should be writable by members of the `finance` group.
+- The `/opt/finance` should be writable by members of the `finance` group.
 Files created by one user should be editable by other users, but only deletable by the file owner.
-5. Non-members should not be able to read or write to the finance directory.
+- Non-members should not be able to read or write to the finance directory.

-ANSWER:
+## Package Management

+1. Explore the dpkg utility.  dpkg can be thought of as the manual tool for the apt package management suite.
+Reviewing the help and man page can give you a better idea of how Ubuntu's package management works.

+2. Look in the `/etc` folder and use `dpkg -S` to find packages that own files.
+Note that it is a string search:
+   - Try `dpkg -S /etc/shadow` vs `dpkg -S shadow`
+   - Try `dpkg -S /etc`
+   - Try `dpkg -S /boot`

+3. Use `dpkg -L` to get a list of files installed by a package.
+Run `apt list --installed` and select some packages to review.

+4. If you're interested in how packages are built, review the [Ubuntu Packaging Guide](https://packaging.ubuntu.com/html/)

+5. Red Hat uses another package format and build system.
+If interested, review their RHEL8 guide on [Packaging and Distributing Software](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/packaging_and_distributing_software/index)

+6. Many packages use [Semantic Versioning](https://semver.org/), which uses an X.Y.Z format for how particular changes should be reflected in the package version.
+Read at least the summary, and if interested, the entire definition.
+Knowledge of how versioning works can be very useful in a career in IT.

+## Linux File Hierarchy

+1. Review the contents of some packages using `dpkg -L <package>` and consider why certain files were placed where.

+   Interesting packages to consider:
+   - openssh-client
+   - openssh-server
+   - sudo
+   - vim

+2. Review the /proc and /sys filesystems and try to get a sense of what information you can find in each location.

+   - check the man pages with `man procfs` and `man sysfs`
+   - use `cat` to view the contents of nodes
+   - review the README file at `/sys/kernel/tracing/README`
+   - investigate processes by looking at the files until its pid directory at `/proc/<pid>`
+     - you can discover the pid by running `ps aux | grep <program>` or `pidof <program>` (try `pidof sshd`)

+# Answers

+## User management and file permissions

 Most user and permissions management must be done as root.
 Run the following commands with sudo, or enter a root shell by running `sudo -i`